 Broccoli cheese rice casserole on a small white plate.

-The combination of creamy cheese sauce with hearty rice and tender bite-sized pieces of broccoli is so incredibly delicious and major comfort food!
+The combination of creamy cheese sauce with fluffy rice and tender bite-sized pieces of broccoli is so incredibly delicious and major comfort food!
 And the best part, this broccoli rice casserole recipe is easy to make, and uses common ingredients that are easy to find.
 Here’s the lineup:

 • Cooked rice.
 We use instant rice to save on cooking time, but feel free to use any variety of rice that you have available.

 • Broccoli florets.
 For convenience, buy a 16-ounce package of frozen chopped broccoli.
 The broccoli does not need to be cooked before adding it to the casserole dish but it should be slightly thawed.
+Fresh broccoli florets work great too, just chop it into very small pieces.

 • Onion.
 Totally optional, but we really love the savory flavor it adds.
+Feel free to sauté it before adding the other ingredients.

 • Cream of chicken soup.
 This will add to the creaminess of the dish.
 You could use cream of mushroom soup, if preferred.